DataDog/integrations-core/teamcity/README.md

 Edit the `teamcity.d/conf.yaml` in the `conf.d/` folder at the root of your [Agent's configuration directory][3].
 See the [sample teamcity.d/conf.yaml][4] for all available configuration options:

 The TeamCity check offers two methods of data collection.
-Configure two separate instances to collect metrics from each method to optimally monitor your TeamCity environment.
+To optimally monitor your TeamCity environment, configure two separate instances to collect metrics from each method.

 1. OpenMetricsV2 method: